build-on-aws/content/tutorials/building-go-applications-for-aws-graviton/index.md

 go build -o goLinkShortener
 ```

-When the build is finished, you may not see any output, but a binary named `goLinkShortener` should be in your working directory.
+When the build is finished you may not see any output but a binary named `goLinkShortener` should be in your working directory.

 ## Compiling for AWS Graviton (ARM64)